-Many dedicated yogis therefore desire to immerse in a Yoga Teacher Training.
-Whether your intention is to become a teacher, you desire to strengthen your commitment to your practice or you want to get a deeper knowing about yoga – a teacher training serves all purposes.
+Many dedicated yogis, therefore, desire to immerse in a Yoga Teacher Training.
+Whether your intention is to become a teacher, you desire to strengthen your commitment to your practice or you want to get a deeper knowledge about yoga – a teacher training serves all purposes.

 A training will engage you in a process of living into your heart yet emphasize practical and accessible approaches to living your yoga.
 You will likely find yourself filled with both excitement and anxiety as it will be an intense personal and professional journey.

 Therefore, we have put together a simple, yet potent article for all you yogis who desire a teacher training.

 Once you set the intention of attending yoga teacher training, most of us are faced with the seemingly unlimited availabilities and possibilities of training around the world.
 This is probably confusing due to the broad variety of styles, lengths, timetables and approaches.

 Here are the top 10 questions to ask when choosing a yoga teacher training:

 - What style of yoga do you want to train in – hatha, vinyasa, yin, ashtanga etc?

 - Do you want to combine the training with anything else other than yoga?
 For example, many courses offer massage, myofascial release and other combinations?
 At Orion, we offer different programs such as our unique https://www.orionhealing.com/28-nights-renew-revitalize/

 - Do you meet the prerequisite requirements to attend the course?